Dave Good 7 p.m., April 16

 “He played piano on a few songs, [but] we were known as this big three-guitar army…so he didn’t want to mess with that too much.… I dug him.… I had always hoped we could work together again.
 [And] he got one of our songs onto the Blue City movie soundtrack.
 It’s mainly…Ry Cooder songs except for a Johnny Cash song and a Javier Escovedo song [True Believers’ “Marianne”].
 Very cool.
 And he made it happen.”

 Until 2009, Zeros bassist/singer Hector Penalosa (Squiddo) declined to take part in most Zeros' reunions.
 In a Reader interview, he accused guitarist Javier Escovedo of "stepping over people...just because he can get money out of it, because some people will pay good money for the Zeros."

 Penalosa said he took part in some 1999 Zeros' recordings, but that only Javier Escovedo got paid. "[Other band members] didn't get diddly-squat," according to Penalosa.

 In response to Penalosa's accusation, Escovedo said at the time "It's a set of circumstances that I can't talk about....
 A certain amount of money that was expected was not earned, didn't come into the band."

-As of 2009, Hector Penalosa plays with Squiddo, while Robert Lopez performs still as "El Vez, the Mexican Elvis."
+As of 2009, Hector Penalosa was playing with Squiddo.
 One-time Zeros bassist Guy Lopez died October 2, 2007, at the age of 42 - he'd also played with the Upbeats.